Green Artist

 Flip painting over

-Make sure to flip the painting over to the white side with no art!
+Make sure to flip the painting over to the back side with no art!

 Evenly and lightly wet the back side of the painting

 I use a cup of water and a brush to lightly wet the back of the painting.
-You can use a spray bottle, but make sure it’s evenly coated.
-It also doesn’t have to be super wet!
+You can use a spray bottle, but ensure it’s evenly coated.
+It doesn’t have to be super wet!

 Place several heavy books on top of the painting after the back side is wet

 The more books, the better!
-I use several heavy textbooks that are larger than the painting so my painting is nice and squished underneath.
+I use several heavy textbooks larger than the painting so my art is nice and squished underneath.

 Let painting sit with heavy books overnight or for 24 hours